 - If discharged, the student must provide a copy of their DD 214 showing their honorable discharge

-Note: Students with medical, religious, or military exception will be allowed to register for & attend classes: however, those students who are not documented to UB as immune may be excluded from campus in the event of a measles, mumps or rubella outbreak, per New York State Department of Health policies.
+Note: Students with medical, religious, or military exemptions will be allowed to register for and attend classes: however, you may be excluded from campus in the event of a measles, mumps or rubella outbreak, per New York State Department of Health policies.

 In addition to the Measles, Mumps, Rubella (MMR) and Meningitis Information requirements, Health-Related Profession students must provide documentation of:

-- Hepatitis B vaccine series – All students must begin the vaccine series prior to starting their academic program and must be completed by the end of the program's first year.
+- Hepatitis B vaccine series – All students must begin the vaccine series prior to starting their academic program and must complete the series by the end of their program's first year.

-- Tetanus/Diphteria/Pertussis - All students must have received a booster within the last 10 years; at least one dose must contain pertussis.
+- Tetanus/Diphtheria/Pertussis - All students must have received a tetanus booster within the last 10 years; at least one dose must contain pertussis.

 - Tuberculin Skin Test (PPD) - All students with no prior history of positive PPD must have a Mantoux Tuberculin Skin Test, QuantiFERON-TB Gold or T-SPOT blood test within 12 months prior to starting their program.
-(Note: Tine Test is not accepted; Prior BCG or pregnancy is not an exemption; Chest X-Ray cannot be substituted for PPD).
+(Note: Prior BCG or pregnancy is not an exemption; Chest X-Ray cannot be substituted for PPD).
 Students with a history of positive PPD must provide documentation of the PPD measurement, as well as proof of normal chest x-ray.